Battle of Davao: Dispositions and terrain

-Soldiers from the American 8th Army are yet to land from their ships steaming in Davao Gulf heading towards Davao City.
+Soldiers from the American 8th Army were yet to land from their ships steaming in Davao Gulf heading towards Davao City.
 With Allied assistance, separate large-sized Philippine guerrilla units were already being formed in eastern and southern Davao Province in anticipation for the upcoming battle.

-Defending the city was the role of the Japanese 100th Division under Gen. Harada.
-With its headquarters at the peak of the Shrine Hills which is west from the city center where it offered strategic vantage point over the Allies as well as commanding view of Davao Gulf where American amphibious units are to disembark, it anchored its defenses at Catigan, thirteen miles southwest from the city center; The Right Sector Unit of five infantry battalions, and in the hills twelve miles north of Davao, The Left Sector Unit of four infantry battalions.
+Defending the city was the role of the Japanese 100th Division under General Harada.
+With its headquarters at the peak of the Shrine Hills, west of the city center, where it offered a strategic vantage point over the Allies as well as commanding view of Davao Gulf where American amphibious units were to disembark, it anchored its defenses at Catigan, thirteen miles southwest from the city center; The Right Sector Unit of five infantry battalions, and in the hills twelve miles north of Davao, The Left Sector Unit of four infantry battalions.
 The center, overlooking Libby Airdrome, was manned by three battalions.
-Before the battle began, they already have a vast tunnel network built in the city's hills to counter the Allied assaults and to shield them from air attacks and artillery shelling as well as to necessitate the shifting of troops in the battle; some of them are still in use for the city's tourism purposes.
+Before the battle began, they already had a vast tunnel network built in the city's hills to counter the Allied assaults and to shield them from air attacks and artillery shelling, as well as to necessitate the shifting of troops during the battle; some of them are still in use for the city's tourism purposes.

 Battle

-The battle began on 27 April when the first Americans units of Gen. Roscoe B. Woodruff's 24th Division reached what is now Digos, then part of Sta.
+The battle began on 27 April when the first American units of Gen. Roscoe B. Woodruff's 24th Division reached what is now Digos, then part of Sta.
 Cruz town.
 The division moved westward across Mindanao so rapidly that the Americans and Filipinos were almost on top of the Japanese around Davao before Gen. Morozumi learned too late that the western landing was, in fact, not diversionary.
 By the time the division reached Digos, the Americans quickly overrun the Japanese defenses who were prepared only to repel an assault from the sea westward, not from their rear to the east.
 The 24th Division immediately turned north and headed toward Davao City.